 Homicide suspect charged in second fatal ABQ shooting

 Jul.
-14—A young man is accused of fatally shooting a man in May — stealing his gun — and using the stolen gun to kill another man over a month later on the West Side.
+14—An 18-year old is accused of fatally shooting a man in May — stealing his gun — and using the stolen gun to kill another man over a month later on the West Side.

-Adrian Sanchez, 18, was charged Wednesday with an open count of murder, armed robbery and tampering with evidence in the June 16 death of Timothy Johnson Jr.
+Adrian Sanchez was charged Wednesday with an open count of murder, armed robbery and tampering with evidence in the June 16 death of Timothy Johnson Jr.

 It is unclear if he has an attorney in either case.

-Deputies responded around 12:15 a.m. to the Circle K at Coors and Gun Club SW and found Johnson fatally injured in the parking lot, according to a criminal complaint filed in Metropolitan Court.
-Surveillance video showed a driver get out of a car, shoots Johnson and takes something from him before leaving.
+Deputies responded around 12:15 a.m. to the Circle K at Coors and Gun Club SW and found Johnson fatally wounded in the parking lot, according to a criminal complaint filed in Metropolitan Court.
+Surveillance video showed a driver get out of a car, shoot Johnson and take something from him before leaving.

 "The firearm used to shoot Johnson was presumptively determined to be the same gun that Adrian had admitted stealing," according to the complaint.